gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-02-10-interview-kenta-cho-indie-game-developer.md

 ----

 ## In the early 2000s many Western gamers developed a real interest in Japanese indie games, particularly shoot-'em-ups (shmups).
-You gained recognition for multiple shmups, and you were even interviewed by MTV!
+You gained recognition for multiple shmups, and you were even interviewed by *MTV*!
 Can you share any experiences from that period?

 At that time, I often played bullet hell shooters released by *CAVE* at game arcades, especially loving [*Progear no Arashi*](https://en.wikipedia.org/wiki/Progear_no_Arashi). *Progear*'s bullet patterns were very complex compared to earlier *CAVE* games, like fan-shaped bullets shot in nine directions, slowly decelerating, and then five straight bullets targeting the player.
 I wanted to replicate such complex bullet movements in a simple way and developed the *BulletML* language.